 We connect children with African mentors who guide them through life’s challenges, helping them grow both personally and professionally.

 These structured weekly Saturday programs provide organized activities including arts and crafts, singing and dancing, sports, Bible study and a hot meal.
-They aim to motivate and encourage the kids, fostering positive thinking, and build their confidence for the future.
+But most importantly they aim to motivate and encourage kids, fostering positive thinking, and build their confidence for the future.

 We bring in a wide array of talented professionals from Africa and other parts of the world, to share their skills and knowledge, helping the kids discover and cultivate their talents.